 Of course, as income grows, so too does the tax rate, meaning that there are fewer leftover credits.
-In those provinces where the tax is equal to or greater than the credits generated by donation (which is all the provinces except Alberta) there would be no additional tax credits leftover for use.
+In those provinces where the tax is equal to or greater than the credits generated by donation (which is all provinces except Alberta) there would be no additional tax credits leftover for use.
 In Alberta however, the credits will always more than offset the tax on the disposition of the donated item, even at the highest brackets.
-Given the number of provinces, the multiplicity of tax rates and brackets, and the frequency with which they change, it is impossible to include a comprehensive chart showing the tax treatment of all donations of inventory in this book.
-An accountant should be retained to calculate the results of any donation of inventory.
+Given the number of provinces, the multiplicity of tax rates and brackets, and the frequency with which they change, an accountant should be retained to calculate the results of any donation of inventory.